 The ASUS VG289Q is an affordable 28″ 4K IPS monitor with a wide color gamut support, AMD FreeSync, a fully ergonomic stand and plenty of additional useful features.

-In short, it offers excellent picture quality, smooth performance, and plenty of useful features for a very appealing price as far as 4K IPS displays go.
+In short, it offers excellent picture quality, smooth performance and plenty of useful features for a very appealing price as far as 4K 60Hz IPS displays go.

-The ASUS TUF-series monitor is based on a 28″ AAS (IPS) panel by Innolux with 178° wide viewing angles, a 1,000:1 static contrast ratio, a 350-nit peak brightness, and wide 90% DCI-P3 color gamut with dithered 10-bit depth support.
+The ASUS TUF-series monitor is based on a 28″ AAS (IPS) panel by Innolux with 178° wide viewing angles, a 1,000:1 static contrast ratio, a 350-nit peak brightness and a wide 90% DCI-P3 color gamut with dithered 10-bit depth support.

 4K UHD resolution results in a rich pixel density of 157.35 PPI (pixels per inch) on the 28″ screen of the VG289Q.

 In comparison, the more popular 27″ 4K models have a pixel density of 163.18 PPI.

 This difference isn’t really noticeable as you get plenty of screen space and vivid details with this 28″ 4K monitor, and you will need to use scaling to make small text readable.

 Keep in mind that for PC gaming, 4K UHD is very demanding, so unless you have a high-end GPU, we recommend going with a more economical 1440p monitor with a higher refresh rate.

 Even if you have a powerful graphics card, you should consider acquiring a higher refresh rate display for games as it makes for a lot more enjoyable gaming experience.

 For console gaming, watching movies, work and everything else, 4K makes a lot more sense.

 The ASUS VG289Q supports HDR (High Dynamic Range), but it doesn’t even carry VESA’s entry-level DisplayHDR 400 certification.
 In truth, this certification is meaningless anyway.

 For instance, the LG 27UL650 monitor has the DisplayHDR 400 badge because it has a peak brightness of 400-nits, whereas the VG289Q has a maximum luminance of 350-nits.

 However, LG’s monitor covers only the standard sRGB color space, whereas ASUS’s model has a wider color gamut.

 Furthermore, Innolux’s IPS panel has a generally higher static contrast ratio of a bit over 1,000:1 (varies across different units of the monitor), whereas the contrast ratio on LG’s IPS panel varies between 700:1 to 1,000:1 maximum.